RuiBrian/ml-final-project/README.md

 $ python build_dataset.py nnsplice
 ```

-Run model: Copy and paste 1000 sequences to the website and submit.
-Save the HTML file.
+Run model: Copy and paste 1000 80nt sequences (or 230 400nt sequences) to the website and submit.
+Save the HTML file tp the output folder.

 Scrape NNSplice output:
 ```shell